Explained Network layer in OSI model.

 For example, we use the internet in our home via wifi connection.
-One side wifi router connects to the laptop and the other side connects to the internet service provider.
+On one side a wifi router connects to the laptop over a wireless channel, and the other side connects to the internet service provider over a WAN port.

 The Laptop network layer sends the message to the wifi router over the wireless medium.
 The network layer of the WiFi Router checks the destination IP and finds that it belongs to a web server on the Internet.
 The wifi router sends the message to the ISP over the DSL line.

 Till now there is only a single outgoing link.
 But on ISP (Internet service provider), there can be multiple outgoing links.
 One suitable link is chosen.

 Functions of network Layer: